-The proposed floor plan would include the construction of new demising walls to combine Units C and F, and accommodate the proposed retail and back-of-house operations.
-The interior space would be renovated to meet the specific needs of the proposed storefront, which include limited access areas where only employees with proper security credentials are allowed.
-A floor plan summary of the 1,552-square-foot tenant space is provided on the following page.
+The proposed floor plan would include the construction of new demising walls and doors to return the retail area to the previous two unit configuration.
+The interior space would also be renovated to meet current building codes and the specific needs of the proposed cannabis storefront, which include limited access areas where only employees with proper security credentials are allowed.
+A floor plan summary of the 925-square-foot cannabis retail storefront tenant space is provided below.
+A shared hallway and restroom are not a part of the proposed storefront and are not included in the floor plan summary.